 Scott Buckhout.
 Mr. Buckhout joined CIRCOR as President and Chief Executive Officer and was appointed to the Board in April 2013.
-Prior to joining CIRCOR, Mr. Buckhout served in a number of senior level positions at United Technologies Corporation (UTC) from 2007 to 2012, including President of UTC Fire & Security, President of Global Fire Products and President, Systems and Firefighting.
-Prior to joining UTC, Mr. Buckhout held a number of senior roles at Honeywell International Corporation in the Consumer Products and Friction Materials divisions.
+Prior to joining CIRCOR, Mr. Buckhout had served as President, Fire & Security at United Technologies Corporation (UTC), a diverse, multinational manufacturing company, since March 2011.
+He previously held a number of senior level positions at UTC, including President, Global Fire Products and President, Systems and Firefighting.
+Before joining UTC, Mr. Buckhout held a number of senior roles at Honeywell International Corporation in the Consumer Products and Friction Materials divisions.
 He spent five years in Europe for UTC and Honeywell, including as Vice President and General Manager, Consumer Products Group, Honeywell EMEA and Vice President and General Manager, Honeywell Friction Materials - Europe.
 He also previously worked in general management and strategy consulting roles at Booz Allen & Hamilton and The Boeing Company.
 Mr. Buckhout earned a Master of Business Administration in Operations & Finance from the J.L.
 Kellogg Graduate School of Management at Northwestern University, and a Bachelor of Science in Aerospace Engineering from Texas A&M University.

 Rajeev Bhalla.
 Mr. Bhalla joined CIRCOR as Executive Vice President and Chief Financial Officer in December 2013.
-Prior to joining CIRCOR, Mr. Bhalla served as Vice President, Finance and Chief Financial Officer for Sikorsky Aircraft Corporation since May 2012.
+Prior to joining CIRCOR, Mr. Bhalla had served as Vice President, Finance and Chief Financial Officer for Sikorsky Aircraft Corporation since May 2012.
 He joined Sikorsky from United Technologies' Pratt & Whitney division where he had served as Vice President and Chief Financial Officer since 2005 and was responsible for all financial operations worldwide.
 Prior to that, Mr. Bhalla served as Vice President and Corporate Controller for Lockheed Martin Corporation and as a partner with PricewaterhouseCoopers, serving large multi-national, technology and middle-market clients in a variety of industries.
 He holds a Bachelors of Business Administration - Magna Cum Laude from the University of Massachusetts Amherst, and is a Certified Public Accountant.